Concepts → Data Purge

 Configure objects

 Before executing a data purge job, you must configure the relevant objects and identify the data to be deleted.
-Unneeded data can be designated per object through a data retention policy or by defining an exclusion set.
+Unneeded data can be designated per object through a data retention policy or by defining an exclusion set or inclusion set (available starting 2026.3.0).

 • A data retention policy defines the conditions data must meet to be retained; otherwise, it is marked for deletion.

-• Alternatively, an exclusion set is a physical schema object containing the identifiers of rows designated for deletion.
-You must specify the mapping columns in the target table and its corresponding exclusion set.
+• Alternatively, an exclusion or inclusion set is a physical schema object containing the identifiers of rows to delete or to retain respectively.
+You must specify the mapping columns in the target table and its corresponding exclusion or inclusion set.

 Configure Spark